50 Health Tips That Will Make You Feel 20 Years Younger

 Stay on top of your doctor's appointments.

 Don't just assume your doctor will remind you about every test you need to get done and every specialist you need to visit.
 "Ask your doc which tests you need and when you need them, then get things like mammograms, pap smears, and colonoscopies regularly," says Lakeisha Richardson, MD.
 That way, no matter what health issues start to emerge, you'll be able to catch them early.
+And for how to navigate appointments during the pandemic, here are 6 Questions You Need to Ask Before You Go to Your Doctor's Office.

 Take a cold shower.